o1-labs/docs2/docs/zkapps/snarkyjs/basic-concepts.md

 }
 ```

-Instead, use SnarkyJS’ built-in `Circuit.if()` method, which is a ternary operator:
+Instead, use the SnarkyJS built-in `Circuit.if()` method, which is a ternary operator:

 ```ts
 const x = Circuit.if(new Bool(foo), a, b); // behaves like `foo ? a : b`